 - Permissions to access Youtube.com, https://www.ted.com/talks, and varied other online resources.

 - I will provide individualized feedback and grading to each student via Canvas classroom

 - Rubrics are available for some aspects of the course work

 Communication and Participation

 - This is a hybrid course with a highly interactive video/audio on component.
-Students are encouraged to attend the live class and engage in the assortment of strategies we practice together, as well as contribute to class discussions and sharing of ideas.
+Students are encouraged to attend the live class (with webcams and microphones on) and engage in the assortment of strategies we practice together, as well as contribute to class discussions and sharing of ideas.
 You will receive the most benefit from participating in the activities in class and communicating any questions and comments in Canvas.

 - Parent support is highly encouraged in this class with previewing of assignments

 - Student and parent communication is vital for our success together